Key Takeaways

 In practice, the strongest results come from starting with high-volume, low-variability workflows.
 Automating repetitive execution first creates measurable impact and builds operational trust before expanding AI into more complex scenarios.

-AI-driven ITSM vs traditional service management
+AI for ITSM vs traditional service management

 Traditional ITSM relies heavily on manual processes and predefined scripts.